-The City continually monitors the amount of sales tax generated in the City, including the Economic Activity Taxes in the Hartman Heritage Redevelopment Area, and will continue to adjust projections accordingly.
-Such projections will also be taken into account in the structuring of Additional Bonds for the

-Hartman Heritage Project.
-However, there can be no assurance that Incremental Revenues will maintain past levels or increase over time.
+The City will continue to monitor sales tax receipts, including those within the Redevelopment Areas, and adjust projections accordingly.
+Such projections will also be taken into account in the structuring of Additional Bonds for both Redevelopment Projects.
+However, there can be no assurance that Incremental Tax Revenues will maintain past levels or increase over time.

-At this time, it is not possible to predict whether or to what extent further changes in economic conditions, demographic characteristics, population or commercial activity will occur, and what impact any such changes would have on Incremental Revenues.
+At this time, it is not possible to predict whether or to what extent further changes in economic conditions, demographic characteristics, population or commercial activity will occur, and what impact any such changes would have on Incremental Tax Revenues.